01 of 08

 There will be a track with an attached cable or a connector for the wires that go to your power pack; this is your "feeder" track.
-Place the feeder closest to the electrical outlet you will be connecting your power pack to.
+Place the feeder nearby the electrical outlet that will connect to your power pack.

 Some smaller-scale train sets include a piece of the track made to look like a road crossing.
 This is actually your rerailer.
 Place your rerailer toward one end of a straight area of your track.
 This will help you rail your locomotive and cars.
 And every time your trains pass over the rerailer, any wheels that have come off of the rails will be pushed back into proper placement by the rerailer.

-Sometimes both the feeder and rerailer are one piece of track.
-The photo shows A) Bachmann combination feeder-rerailer, B) Kato feeder, and C) Kato rerailer.
-Track pieces in the photo are N scale.
+Sometimes both the feeder and rerailer are one piece of track, a combination feeder-rerailer.
 Some sets, particularly larger scale sets, may not have a rerailer.Continue to 5 of 8 below.

 05 of 08

 Your set came with integrated roadbed track, so this is a relatively easy task.
 Your track's rails are an inverted "T"; the cross-member of the "T" faces down.
 The joiners are metal clips that slide under the rail with the vertical part of the rail coming up through a groove in the center of the joiner.
 You connect your track pieces by simply sliding the rails that don't have joiners into the joiners on the rails that do.
 The trick is getting the rails from both track pieces into their opposite joiners at the same time.

 Manufacturers usually place joiners on each end of their track pieces on opposing rails.
 Although the joiners come pre-installed, they are removable.
 Sometimes when disassembling track the joiner's don't stay on the track piece they came on.
 This can be a nuisance when you go to put the track together again.